oktayesenn/js-calculator/readme.md

 Give your calculator a "master" method that can parse through a string of operations (e.g., `(2 - 1) * (5 ^ 2)`)
 * Your calculator should still have memory.

+## Bonus 3

+Too easy?
+Try your hand at building out geometric objects and methods in this bonus [assignment](https://git.generalassemb.ly/sei-921/js-geometry).

 ## [License](LICENSE)